epicurrents/docs/source/start.md

----
-title: EpiCurrents
-description: A JavaScript library for processing and visualizing neurophysiological signals in a web browser
-published: true
-date: 2023-09-25T08:41:38.808Z
-tags:
-editor: markdown
-dateCreated: 2023-09-24T14:05:37.301Z
----

 Getting started
 ===============

-Documentation on this site is categorized into `getting started` (this page), `basics`, `usage`, and `development` categories.
-If you are completely new to using the library, start by checking the application requirements below.
+Documentation on this site is categorized into `installation`, `usage`, and `development` categories.
+If you are completely new to using the library, start by checking the installation instructions below.

+## Installation

 - **[Requirements](/installation/requirements)**: What is required of the server and client running the library.

-## Basics
-From the basics of JavaScript applications to detailing the structure of this project and it's modular design.

-- **[JavaScript](/basics/javascript)**: What JavaScript applications are, their advantages and disadvantages.
-- **[Project structure](/basics/project-structure)**: How the library and its modules are structured, which parts are required and what is optional.
+- **[Project structure](/installation/project-structure)**: How the library and its modules are structured, which parts are required and what is optional.

 ## Usage